catalyst/moodle-local_assessfreq/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## Version 2024040300 refactor ##

+Post version `2024040300` this plugin was completely refactored to support more reports and modules.

+Each report is now a subplugin within the `report` directory The subplugins report class should extend from the \local_assessfreq\report_base class

+Capability checks were reworked to be relative to the location that they are being loading from.
+The initial version has the following capabilities:

+- local/assessfreq:view
+- assessfreqreport/activity_dashboard:view
+- assessfreqreport/activities_in_progress:view
+- assessfreqreport/heatmap:view
+- assessfreqreport/summary_graphs:view

+however each future subplugin can define their own access checks by using the abstract `has_access` method.
+Accessing the reports from a course (link now added to the course context menu) will do the capability check at the course context level, otherwise system level will be used.

+The reports themselves should also be restricted based on the $PAGE->course if it is not the SITEID as this is set during the intial load of the index.php file.

+Each module is now a subplugin within the `source` directory The subplugins source class should extend from the \local_assessfreq\source_base class